FataFatalina/Souleymanova_Ad-le_Projet7/README.md

 A dahsboard is accessible vis this link : https://fatafatalina-p7dashboard--streamlit-dashboard-myd8hq.streamlit.app You can test it, chose a client ( scroller on the left hand side) to find out the score for the chosen client number.
-This makes it easy for a user to understand and have all he needs to see all the data ans scores associated with the prediction.
+This makes it easy for a user to understand and have all the information he needs whether it's data, scores  and visualizations associated with the prediction.